 Crush 5 candy canes with a rolling pin until they are in small chunks.

 Melt white chocolate chips in microwave for 3 minutes at 50% power.
 Heat until fully melted, stopping to stir every 30 seconds.
 Add 1 Tbsp. oil if it begins to seize.

 Stir peppermint extract into melted white chocolate.
 Add more peppermint extract to taste, 1/4 tsp. at a time.

 Pour white chocolate onto milk or dark chocolate in pan.
 Spread to make even layer.

 Keep Peppermint Bark in airtight container in fridge.
 If you temper the chocolate, it is ok to keep at room temperature.

-Love Peppermint Bark?
-A few more holiday recipes to try:
+Here are a few more holiday recipes to this season:

 - Homemade Gingerbread Latte